nathanbumpus/Trinity-2.8.4-Marconi/abundance.md

 <h1 align="center">Estimating Transcript Abundance with Trinity</h1>

 <p>When estinmating transcript abundance with Trinity on Marconi we need to choose whether to use an alignment based or a non-alignment based approach.
-Trinity has a script align_and_estimate_abundance.pl which has direct support for the RSEM and Salmon modules on marconi.
-If an alignment based method is prefered RSEM should be used.
-Salmon should be used for non-alignment based estimation.
-Before deciding which method to use go into the shrimp project directory and make a new directory called abundances.
+Trinity has a script align_and_estimate_abundance.pl which has direct support for the RSEM and Salmon modules on Marconi.
+In this project I used Salmon as a non-alignment based method to estimate transcript abundance.
+A comparison of methods including Salmon and RSEM can be found here.  <a href="https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-4002-1">RNA Seq Computational Tools</a>  Go into the shrimp project directory and make a new directory called abundances.
 Inside the abundances directory make another directory called matrix.
 We will use this matrix directory immediately after estimating our abundances.</p>

 <h2 align="center">Non-Alignment Based Abundance Estimation with Salmon</h2>